us-irs/sat-rs/satrs-core/README.md

 satrs-core
 ======

-This crate contains the core components of the satrs framework.
+This crate contains the core components of the sat-rs framework.